-Bruker offers solid-state NMR systems which are geared towards in situ research on energy storage materials such as batteries and supercapacitors.
-The probes and in situ NMR accessories, e.g. cells, for these systems are built by ePROBE, Bruker’s partner for battery analysis technology solutions.
-The probes are available in single resonance (X) or double-resonance (H-X or F-X) configurations.
-Each probe is equipped with current collector ports to enable charging and discharging of electrochemical cells while being inside the NMR magnet (Figure 1).
-In addition, the probes are equipped with integrated flow channels for gas or liquid to enable experiments on redox-flow, metal-air batteries, and similar systems.
+Bruker offers solid-state NMR systems which are geared towards in-situ/operando research on energy storage materials such as batteries and supercapacitors.
+The probes, in-situ/operando NMR accessories (e.g. cells and tools), and specialized software for NMR/electrochemistry data analytics for these systems are built by ePROBE, Bruker’s partner for battery analysis technology solutions.
+The static probes are available in single resonance (X) or double-resonance (X/F—H) configurations with automatic re calibration of the RF carrier frequency, referred to as Automatic Tuning and Matching (ATM) NMR probes.
+Each probe is equipped with up to three current collector ports to enable charging and discharging of electrochemical cells while being inside a wide-bore or standard-bore NMR magnet (Figure 1).
+In addition, the probes are equipped with integrated flow channels for gas or liquid suitable for experiments on electrocatalytic reactions, metal-air batteries, and similar systems.

-Figure 2 shows an application example where 23Na in situ NMR was applied on a Na-metal vs. hard carbon electrochemical cell using a single-resonance battery research probe with automatic tune/match capabilities to investigate the formation of metallic conductive species in hard carbon anodes.
+Figure 2 shows an application example where 23Na in-situ/operando NMR was applied on a Na-metal vs. hard carbon electrochemical cell using a single-resonance battery research probe with automatic tune/match capabilities to investigate the formation of metallic conductive species in hard carbon anodes.

 Watch the video interview